acts-project/acts/docs/contribution/profiling.md

 ## Link gperftools Libraries When Compiling

-The library needed to run the CPU profiler should be linked into the Acts project using the following build option:
+The library needed to run the CPU profiler should be linked into the ACTS project using the following build option:

 ```
 -DACTS_ENABLE_CPU_PROFILING=ON